SamSpam/code-map/01-technical-tools/Javascript/functions.md

 myObject = myFunction.call(myObject, 10, 2);
 ```

-##Anonymous functions
+##First-class functions

-An anonymous function is a function that was declared without any named identifier to refer to it.
-As such, an anonymous function is usually not accessible after its initial creation.
+In JavaScript FP, functions are treated as 'First-class functions'.
+This means that it's possible to pass functions as arguments to other functions, returning them as the values form other functions and assigning them to variables or storing them in data structures.

-The most common use of anonymous functions is as arguments to other functions.
+Second-class functions exist within an imperative functional programming paradigm.

 ##Higher-order functions